endlos99/xdt99/MANUAL.md

 	$ xdm99.py work.dsk -e HELLO-S CART-S

-The local output filename is derived automatically from the TI filename but may be overridden with the `-o` parameter.
+The local output filename is derived automatically from the TI filename but may be overridden with the `-o` parameter if only one file is extracted.

 	$ xdm99.py work.dsk -e HELLO-S -o hello.asm